Namespace Google.Apis.Spanner.v1.Data

 An Identity and Access Management (IAM) policy, which specifies access controls for Google Cloud resources.
 A

-.
+role.
 Principals can be user accounts, service accounts, Google groups, and domains (such as G Suite).
 A

-can be an IAM predefined role or a user-created custom role.
+role is a named list of permissions; each role can be an IAM predefined role or a user-created custom role.

-For some types of Google Cloud resources, a binding
+For some types of Google Cloud resources, a binding can also specify a condition, which is a logical

-expression that allows access to a resource only if the expression evaluates to true
+expression that allows access to a resource only if the expression evaluates to true.
+A condition can add

 constraints based on attributes of the request, the resource, or both.
 To learn which resources support